ashleve/lightning-hydra-template/README.md

 If you use this template please add <br>
 [![](https://shields.io/badge/-Lightning--Hydra--Template-017F2F?style=flat&logo=github&labelColor=303030)](https://github.com/hobogalaxy/lightning-hydra-template) <br>
 to your `README.md`.
 <br>

 ## Introduction
 This template tries to be as general as possible.
 You should be able to easily modify behavior in [train.py](train.py) in case you need some unconventional configuration wiring.
+By using it, you avoid writing any boilerplate code.
+At the same time it's very flexible and you can easily delete any unwanted features from the pipeline.

 > Effective usage of this template requires learning of a couple of technologies: [PyTorch](https://pytorch.org), [PyTorch Lightning](https://www.pytorchlightning.ai) and [Hydra](https://hydra.cc).
 Knowledge of some experiment logging framework like [Weights&Biases](https://wandb.com), [Neptune](https://neptune.ai) or [MLFlow](https://mlflow.org) is also recommended.

 The main advantage of using it, is that it allows you to rapidly iterate over new models and scale your projects from small single experiments to large hyperparameter searches on computing clusters, without writing any boilerplate code.
-To my knowledge, it's the most all-in-one technology stack for Deep Learning research.
+To my knowledge, it might be the most convenient and all-in-one technology stack for Deep Learning research.
 It's also a collection of best practices for efficient workflow and reproducibility.

 The main arguments for not using this template, are that Lightning and Hydra are not yet mature, which means you will probably run into some bugs.
-Also Lightning is not suited for everything, e.g. for Reinforcement Learning it's probably better to replace it with Ray + RLlib.
+Also Lightning is not suited for everything, e.g. for Reinforcement Learning it's probably better to replace it with Ray/RLlib.

+### Why PyTorch Lightning?
+PyTorch Lightning is a lightweight PyTorch wrapper for high-performance AI research.
+Makes your code neatly organized and provides lots of useful features, like ability to run model on CPU, GPU, multi-GPU cluster and TPU.

+### Why Hydra?
+Hydra is an open-source Python framework that simplifies the development of research and other complex applications.
+The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
+It provides convenient ways to manage experiments and advanced features like overriding any config parameter from command line or sweeping over hyperparameters.
 <br>